-EUR thousand Total Board of Managing Directors Risk Takers

-Variable remuneration from deferrals in previous years paid

-out during 2015 4) 1 496 759 738

-Amount reduced due to application of malus/clawback

-regulations 83 0 83

-Variable remuneration from deferrals of previous years not

-paid out 4) 7 544 3 748 3 796

-of which earned 1 041 493 548

-of which not earned 6 502 3 255 3 247
+EUR thousand Total Board of Managing Directors Risk Takers Variable remuneration from deferrals in previous years paid out during the 2016 financial year 4) 2 335 1 089 1 246 Amount reduced due to application of malus/clawback regulations 0 0 0 Variable remuneration from deferrals of previous years not yet earned 4) 10612 4 481 6132 of which vested 1 256 519 737 of which not vested 9 3 5 7 3 962 5 395

-1) Differences may arise as a result of rounding.
-2) Variable remuneration granted for 2015 including impromptu awards and premiums from the implement process paid out in 2015.
-3) Variable remuneration granted when taking up employment is included in the item Variable remuneration granted for 2015.
+1) Differences due to rounding effects.
+2) Variable remuneration granted for the 2016 financial year including impromptu awards and premiums from the implement process paid out in the 2016 financial year.
+3) Variable remuneration granted when taking up employment is included in the item Variable remuneration granted for the 2016 financial year.
 4) In addition to active employees, this also includes employees who have already left the company and have claims from deferrals from previous years.